 Mother Teresa was Albanian but born in Skopje and there’s a museum dedicated to her in the centre of the city.
 I passed on visiting that but did track down the statue of Skanderbeg, another notable Albanian famous in the region.

 The construction of around 20 buildings and 40 monuments since 2010 has been part of the government’s Skopje 2014 project.
-It was designed to make the city more appealing but in reality it’s starting to look like a theme park.
+It was designed to make the city more appealing but in reality, it’s starting to look like a theme park.
 Most people consider it a huge waste of money and much of the senseless construction is a bit of a joke.
 It’s quite sad when you think around €500 million is being spent on the project while so many citizens are struggling in poverty.
-It’s definitely a unique place to visit though.